 However, if you have high blood pressure or any other morbid medical conditions, it is always best to speak with your healthcare provider before consuming licorice in any form.

 Nutmeg is a spice that is commonly used in baked goods, such as pumpkin pie and eggnog.
-However, consuming too much nutmeg can cause hallucinations and other neurological symptoms.
+However, excessive consumption of nutmeg leads to unconventional impacts on mental health such as hallucinations and other neurological symptoms.

 Nutmeg contains a compound called myristicin, which can act as a psychoactive drug when consumed in large amounts.
 When consumed in large doses over a period of time, excessive levels of myristicin in the body can cause a variety of symptoms, including hallucinations, paranoia, and delirium.